lavanack/laurentvanacker.com/Windows Powershell/Desired State Configuration/OnPrem/AutomatedLab/DSC & SQL/readme.md

 ## Environment Setup

-Run the [AutomatedLab - DSC & SQL.ps1](AutomatedLab%20-%20DSC%20&%20SQL.ps1) script (PowerShell 5.1 needed) wait for completion (~90-120 minutes - depending of your hardware).
+Run the [AutomatedLab - DSC & SQL.ps1](AutomatedLab%20-%20DSC%20&%20SQL.ps1) script (PowerShell 5.1 needed) and wait for completion (~90-120 minutes - depending of your hardware).
 After completion you'll have:

 - a Domain Controller for the contoso.com domain: DC01.